ijac13/matching_withai/README.md

 2. it would take up to 5~10 minutes to run.
 3. when it runs, look at the IDE, it will print out information.
 4. you'll get result as match_6_addmentee.csv
+5. then you can run comparison by "analysis_comparison.py"

 # Matching with AI
 A simple matching algorithm for a mentorship program.